FlowFuse/website/src/blog/2024/11/why-point-to-point-connection-is-dead.md

 As the number of connections increases, so do the costs for installation, labor, maintenance, and troubleshooting.
 Initially, the cost of setting up these connections may be low, but as the system scales, the cost of managing, updating, and fixing the growing number of connections becomes much higher.

 The exponential growth in connections makes the system harder to maintain and more expensive over time.
 Each change or update requires significant labor to adjust multiple systems, increasing operational costs and reducing flexibility.

+### 3. Inflexibility, Limiting Innovation, and Causing Downtime

+Point-to-point connections create a rigid and inflexible network.
+When new technology or equipment is added, the entire system often requires reconfiguration, leading to significant downtime.
+For instance, if a new machine is introduced to the production line, many connections may need to be adjusted or re-established, which can temporarily halt production.

+This downtime disrupts the flow of operations and makes it harder to implement new technologies quickly, slowing down innovation.
+As a result, manufacturers may struggle to stay competitive, as they can't integrate advancements like automation, real-time analytics, or AI without significant delays and costly interruptions.

+### 4. Limited Data Sharing, Visibility, and Delayed Data

+Point-to-point connections often result in data silos, where each device or machine communicates only with its direct counterpart.
+This isolation limits visibility across the system, making it difficult to share critical data in real time.
+As a result, issues such as defective products, downtime, and rework can go unnoticed until it’s too late.

+In modern manufacturing, real-time data is essential for efficiency.
+However, point-to-point connections introduce delays as data must pass through multiple layers (following ISA-95 model) such as control systems (Level 1), supervisory control (Level 2), and manufacturing execution (Level 3)—before reaching higher-level systems (Level 4).
+Each additional layer adds latency, slowing response times and delaying the identification of problems.

+Without integrated data across teams, like quality control, issues such as defective parts may not be addressed in time, leading to waste and customer complaints.
+The lack of seamless data sharing creates visibility gaps, slowing decision-making and hindering the ability to act quickly.
+In fast-paced environments, this lack of timely data can significantly impact both efficiency and profitability.

 ### 5. Security Vulnerabilities